-Military SBP/ RCSBP/ RSFPP: Retired military personnel may be able to subtract some or all of their federal pension income.
-This includes benefits paid to the surviving Spouse.
+Military SBP/ RCSBP/ RSFPP: The surviving Spouse of a retired military Service member may be able to subtract some or all of their benefits.
 For more information, contact the Oregon Department of Revenue.

 Eligibility: A disabled war Veteran, 40 percent or more disabled, or the non-remarried surviving Spouse of a war Veteran who is officially certified by the U.S. Department of Veterans Affairs or any branch of the United States Armed Forces and owns and lives on their homestead property.
-Click here for more details on requirements for this exemption.
+Click here for the claim form and more details on requirements for this exemption.

-Veteran Education Aid Program (currently not active and will return in June of 2015): Educational benefits for Oregon Veterans to pursue an approved course of study or professional training in or in connection with any accredited state or other public school or accredited private school or accredited college.
+Veteran Education Aid Program (currently suspended through 30 June 2017): Educational benefits for Oregon Veterans to pursue an approved course of study or professional training in or in connection with any accredited state or other public school or accredited private school or accredited college.
 Benefits are paid for as many months as the Veteran spent in active service, up to a maximum of 36 months.
 Eligible Veterans are entitled to receive up to $150 per month.
 Application for Oregon Veterans Educational Aid Form (1005-ME)